kgisl/pythonFDP/notes/cs3003-unit4-examples.md

     - Misc
         - Provide an example for using the ternary operator in Python
         - What is the most critical thing that is to be specified in a recursive call so that the program does not run forever?
-        - How do you swap two variables in the same statement?
     - Ultimate challenge
       - http://j.mp/sortApply